bandprotocol/bandchain-docs/docs/develop/03-developer-tools/03-cw-band/01-introduction.md

 // Output of the data script.
 #[derive(OBIDecode)]
 pub struct Output {
-    pub responses: Vec<Response>, // Arrary of response of each each symbol.
+    pub responses: Vec<Response>, // Array of response of each each symbol.
 }

 // Rate of the symbol.